garygr2002/Rebalance/README.md

 ### Weight Cash

 The cash weight begins in column 214, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to cash.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to cash.
-The cash weight is a level 1 weight category under all investments.
+The cash weight is a level 1 weight category.

 ### Weight Cash Government